springwolf/springwolf.github.io/docs/configuration/documenting-producers.md

 Unlike consumers which are defined declaratively with an annotation, producers are defined imperatively, and there is no implementation uniform enough so that metadata can be picked up automatically.

-Because producers are also an important part of Async APIs, Springwolf provides a way to explicitly add them to the generated document.
+Because producers are also an important part of AsyncAPI, Springwolf provides a way to explicitly add them to the generated document.

 To document producers, either:
 - add the `@AsyncPublisher` annotation or